The Most Beautiful National Parks in Kazakhstan

 I came to Kazakhstan with actually very little knowledge about the country.
 I was not even aware that there were national parks in Kazakhstan worth visiting.
 My image of Kazakhstan was of a grim ex Soviet country with steppes and nomads on horses.
 Even from the plane, the vast grasslands below me, looked monotonous and boring.

 There are over 100 nature reserves and national parks in Kazakhstan.
 Because it is the ninth biggest country in the world, most are very remote and see few visitors.
-But, quite a few of them are actually quite near the bigger cities and are relatively easy to visit.
+But, quite a few of them are near the bigger cities and are easy to visit.

 This post is about those national parks in Kazakhstan that you can see as a tourist.
 The good news is that tourism in this region is still in its infancy.
-Even here you are far away from the crowds.
+Wherever you go, you are far away from the crowds.